joshhunt/selfhost-stack/grafana-alloy/README.md

 - host: "trevor"
 - job: approx each file is one "job" - docker, integrations/macos-node, traefix, etc
 - project: "selfhost-stack" for everything from the docker compose project
 - service: the name of the service/app the metrics are for.
-It's possible for one job to scrape multiple services.
+It's possible for one job to scrape multiple services (e.g. the scraparr job scrapes sonarr, radarr, and prowlarr services).